 The 'Combine Shapes' feature will now be permanently integrated within your Ribbon.
 You'll however still face one problem- the combined shapes options will be grayed out when you select the image and the shape.
 PowerPoint 2010 allows you to apply this effect on shapes only.
 But there is a workaround.
 We will convert the image into shape!
 Here's how:

 - Insert a rectangle from the Shapes menu and cover the complete slide with it.

 - Now right click, Format Shape, Click Picture Fill and fill the rectangle with your image.

 - Now insert the oval shape from the Shapes menu and cover the area you wish to highlight.

-You'll have to insert the full visual once again in PowerPoint 2010 and send it backwards.
+You'll have to insert the full visual once again in PowerPoint 2010 and send it backward.
 The rest of the steps will remain the same as explained in the article above.

-How did you like the PowerPoint tutorial?
+How did you like the highlight picture PowerPoint tutorial?
 Please share your feedback in the comments below.